kirjavascript/StateSync/README.md

 The following abstracts are only available when data is not hidden;

-sync.editmode evaluates to not null in editmode
+stateSync.editmode evaluates to not null in editmode

-sync.set(str) will overwrite an element's data
+stateSync.set(str) will overwrite an element's data

-sync.get(str) will return an object containing all the properties of str
+stateSync.get(str) will return an object containing all the properties of str